yoava333/ctf-writeups/googlectf_quals/2019/sandstone/README.md

 * And a trace event for syscall number `0x1337`

 Meaning that we cannot simply read the flag directly from the file system.
-Looking at the challenge binary we can see that after it executes our code it attaches to our process with ptrace and monitors our process and if we managed to execute syscall number `0x1337` it will print the flag:
+Looking at the challenge binary, it executes our code, attaches to our process with `ptrace` and continues to monitor our process for events.
+If we manage to execute syscall number `0x1337` the challenge binary will print the flag:

 ```rust
     loop {